Celebrating 10 Years!

 June 12, 2019 - 1262 words - 7 mins

 Things to consider if you want to do client work.
 So you want to consult or you are consulting (I say consult because "freelance" has such a casual and kind of negative/lazy connotation in some places).
-Traveling down this path means you've decided to trade a more "permanent" pos… read more
+Traveling down this path means you've decided to trade a more "permanent" position in a company w… read more

 Sharing Test